 Our 2016 Generous Space Retreat is coming up two weeks from today in Orillia, ON, and we’re excited to have 97 people registered already!

-We’ve already published an interview with Michael Blair, one of our keynote speakers this year.
+interview with Michael Blair, one of our keynote speakers this year.
 Today we want to highlight another one of our special guests, Jenna Tenn-Yuk, who will be our resident poet and spoken word artist, and will present several of her creative, thought-provoking, conversation-starting spoken pieces during our time together.
 She will also teach a workshop about writing spoken word poetry.
 Below, she introduces herself and shares one of her original works.